 The current Code provides increased flexibility for sanctioning minors as follows: a minor need not establish how the prohibited substance entered his or her system in order to benefit from a reduced sanction on account of No Significant Fault or Negligence (Definition of No Significant Fault or Negligence).
+Second Draft - A number of stakeholders thought this was an appropriate additional concession for minors.
+Others thought that excusing a minor from establishing how a prohibited substance entered his or her system went too far.
+In the end, our proposal is not to modify the First Draft.
 Public Reporting in a case involving a minor is not mandatory and, if reported, must be proportionate to the facts and circumstances of the case (Article 14.3.6).
-The First Draft of the 2021 Code adds additional flexibility in the sanctioning of minors in the following three respects: for purposes of the 4 year ban for the presence, use, or possession of a non-specified substance, the burden is no longer on the minor to establish that the anti-doping rule violation was not intentional (Article 10.2.1); when a minor can establish No Significant Fault or Negligence for an anti-doping rule violation involving a non-specified substance, the minimum period of ineligibility imposed is now a reprimand instead of the 1 year minimum applicable to other athletes (Article 10.5.1.3).
+The First Draft of the 2021 Code adds additional flexibility in the sanctioning of minors in the following three respects: for purposes of the 4 year ban for the presence, use, or possession of a non-specified substance, the burden is no longer on the minor to establish that the anti-doping rule violation was not intentional (Article 10.2.1) Second Draft - a number of stakeholders thought this accommodation to minors went too far.
+The Second Draft removes this special protection for minors and returns the Article to the 2015 Code text.; when a minor can establish No Significant Fault or Negligence for an anti-doping rule violation involving a non-specified substance, the minimum period of ineligibility imposed is now a reprimand instead of the 1 year minimum applicable to other athletes (Article 10.5.1.3).
+Second Draft - No change but new Article Number 10.6.1.3.
 Finally, based on feedback from athletes who are concerned about giving sanctioning flexibility to 16 and 17 year old athletes who compete at the elite level, the definition of "minor" has been modified to exclude 16 and 17 year old athletes who are in a registered testing pool, or who have competed in an international event in the open category.